 A beacon is a device that simply transmits a signal containing identifying details, in all cases an App (or Mobile Wallet) is required to trigger an action when in proximity of a recognised beacon.

 Apple Wallet is able to react in the form of a passive notification on the users lock screen when in proximity of a beacon, however this does require them to have a pass installed on their device which has those beacons programmed within.

 If you want to deliver more than a passive notification or don’t wish your users to install a pass, then they would need a custom app installed on their device specifically designed to deliver the content about your local facility when they pass that location.

 See why we would not recommend building an app from scratch:

 The exception to the process described above is the Eddystone specification beacon.
 This type of beacon can also transmit a URL to a device, however the user still needs an app (a physical web browser) to display the URL.
 Currently this will need to be downloaded from the app store or by browsing through Google Chrome, but eventually physical web browsers will be built into many apps as standard.

 The second thing you need after beacons is a pass.
 Whether you are a souvenir shop, a gym, a big fashion brand or a bakery, you will need your customers to have a piece of content in their phones (in this specific case a pass).
 Passes are pieces of content that can assume the digital shape of a coupon, membership card, boarding pass, VIP card, store value card and basically any of the cards you normally store in your physical leather wallet.

-To create up to 100 free passes step by step, please visit this page.
+To get started with an unlimited number of test passes, please visit this page.
 We also built this example guide you might find useful: How To Create Digital Membership Cards For Mobile Wallet [Full Guide]

 Things you can do when beacons are paired with passes